-The 2022 crop of interior defensive linemen isn't all that impressive.
-DeMarvin Leal and Jordan Davis are the only two interior defensive linemen ranked inside PFF's top-32 overall prospect rankings.
-And only four others at the position even cracked PFF's top-100.
+Georgia Bulldog big men Devonte Wyatt and Jordan Davis are the only two interior defensive linemen ranked inside PFF's top-20 overall prospect rankings.
+Outside of the duo, there are four others in the top-100.

 Hall is a bit of an oddity in a number of ways.
-He rings in at 6-foot-6 and 260 pounds yet stars as mainly a 3-technique for Houston.
+He rings in at 6-foot-6 and 260 pounds yet played as mainly a three-technique for Houston.
 Still, even with the ideal frame for an edge defender, he still gets the job done against the run on the interior and even earned a 78.0 run-defense grade this past season.
-Hall can make himself a ton of money with a big Senior Bowl.

 Winfrey can get upfield with the best of them.
-While that’s translated in the pass rush, as he earned a 79.3 grade in that regard, Winfrey is still too easily moved in the run game.
-He's likely a 3-technique only at the next level.
+While that translated in the pass rush, as he earned a 79.3 grade in that regard, Winfrey is still too easily moved in the run game.
+He's likely a three-technique only at the next level.